wildapt01/algos/easy.md

 Approach:

-1. 1st thought would be to split, add 1, join.
+1. 1st thought would be to join, add 1, split.
 Doesn't work for large arrays representing numbers superior to the JS limit.
 2. KISS! the added 1 applies only to the last digit in the array, not the others.
+So loop on the input array.
-3. Edge case is the last digit(s) being a 9, returning `[1, 0]` if input is `[9]` or adding 1 to the second last digit and the last digit is 0.
+3. Edge case is the last digit(s) being a 9, returning `[1, 0]` if input is `[9]` or adding 1 to the preceding digit and the last digit is 0.
+4. The carry must be added and the loop must start backward, from the last index to the 0 index.
+The carry needs to be evaluated as well for the `[9] ==> [1,0]` case.
+Some math is needed to keep the unit value no matter the carry (modulo operator).

 ```javascript
 const test1 = [1, 2, 3]; // ==> [1,2,4]